utkarshmttl/rough2CAD/README.md

 - (https://stacks.stanford.edu/file/druid:cg133bt2261/Ahmed_Wheeler_Generating_PowerPoint_Slides_from_Hand_Drawn_Sketches.pdf)
 <br>
 <b>Step 2: </b> Detect other shapes which may/may not represent other features like doors and and windows
 I think we should let our algorithm detect such features and ask the user if it represents something.
-If the user says yes and selects doors(pre-existing set of objects), we will save it and create an SVM for it so that it is easier to detect it later.<br>
+If the user says yes and selects doors(pre-existing set of objects), we will save it and create an SVM for it so that it is easier to detect it later.<br><br>
 <b>Step 3:</b> What else is left?

 ## Contribution Requirements